 That difference matters.

-In practice, /goal almost acts like a permanent product brief.
+In practice, /goal acts almost like a permanent product brief.

-If the direction is vague, too broad, or contradictory, Codex may consistently make bad decisions.
+If your goal is poorly written, Codex may make bad decisions consistently.
 And sometimes, that is worse than a simple local mistake.

-How to Write a Good /goal
+How to write a good /goal

 A good goal should include: